patryk3211/MierOS/README.md

 3. Building the kernel

     To build the kernel you first need to run `cmake -S . -B build` to generate the cmake directory.
-After that run `cmake --build build --target kernel.bin` to build the kernel, this is only required when you first start developing, later cmake should automatically handle the dependencies correctly.
-After building the kernel you can run `cmake --build build` to build all the modules and other things.
+After that you can run `cmake --build build` to build the kernel, modules and all the other things.

 4. Running the OS